 - The best Android phones 2018

-Earlier this year, the OnePlus 5 wowed us with its proper, grown-up flagship experience that cost just £449.
-Now, just six months later, there's a new version: the OnePlus 5T.
-Complete with a new 18:9 screen form factor, can it continue to push OnePlus' success?
+In early summer 2017, the OnePlus 5 wowed us with its proper, grown-up flagship experience that cost just £449.
+Just six months later, a new version arrived: the OnePlus 5T.
+Is this the phone that takes OnePlus into the mainstream?

 - 156.1 x 75 x 7.3mm; 162g

 - Rear fingerprint sensor

 - Midnight Black, Sandstone White and Lava Red colours now available

 At a glance, from the back or the sides, the OnePlus 5T looks very similar to the OnePlus 5 that launched earlier this year.
 It's kept the same focus on using quality materials, designed in a way to both look good and feel great sitting in your palm.